How to Watch Japanese Television Live Online: The Quick, No-nonsense Guide

 Rakuten Viki is a popular free streaming service that features Asian shows and movies.

-Much of the content is of the drama genre, so if you’re a big fan of narratives with emotions running as high as the stakes, then Viki can be a godsend.
+Much of the content is of the drama genre, so if you’re a big fan of narratives with emotions running as high as the stakes, Viki can be a godsend.

 There’s a wide selection of Japanese dramas and movies.
 Viki also has translated subtitles available, which you should definitely take advantage of for your studies.